dlepex/actorish4j/README.md

 ##### github.jcext.TaskEnqueuer

-TaskEnqueuer is the Enqueuer that polls and executes async tasks one by one.
+TaskEnqueuer is the Enqueuer with the predefined poller, which polls and executes async tasks one by one.

+TaskEnqueuer can be used as the direct **replacement for the single-threaded ExecutorService**, in case your tasks are asynchronous computations.
+Note that this class doesn't follow ExecutorService API deliberately because it can be misused for blocking tasks.

 TaskEnqueuer guarantees that:
  - Async tasks will be executed in the order of their arrival